Anna Pavlova (gymnast)

 Anna Anatolyevna Pavlova (А́нна Анато́льевна Па́влова; born 6 September 1987) is a Russian-born artistic gymnast who won two bronze medals at the 2004 Olympic Games in Athens, and represented Russia in other international competitions.
 In 2002 she won the Russian National Championships.

 Pavlova competed for Azerbaijan from 2013, winning silver at the 2014 European Championships on vault.
 She was well known for her balletic style and clean technique.
 Pavlova retired in 2015 at the age of 28.

 Career

 2000–2002

 Pavlova first emerged on the international gymnastics scene in 2000, winning a gold medal on the uneven bars at the Junior European Championships.
 Although she was too young to compete as a senior at the World Championships in 2001, she was allowed to participate in the Goodwill Games, where she earned a silver medal on the balance beam.
-In 2001 Pavlova won the junior women's nationals.

 In 2002, still too young to compete internationally as a senior, Pavlova won the Russian National Championships.
-She earned four medals, including team, vault and all-around gold, at the Junior European Championships that year.